A bombed building and view of Hiroshima Japan

 Hiroshima Castle!

-Itsukushima Shrine near Miyajima Japan
+Itsukushima Shrine torii gate on Miyajima near Hiroshima Japan (1)

 The iconic Itsukushima Shrine